Geriatric Animal Care and End-of-Life Decision-Making in Zoological Institutions

 The authors would like to thank the staff at Disney’s Animal Kingdom and Epcot’s The Seas with Nemo and Friends for their participation in discussions and workshops involved with this project.

-1. Faust L, Dewar S, Peters P. Accurately answering the age old question: how long do they live?
-Association of Zoos & Aquariums website.
-Website: www.aza.org/Membership/detail.aspx?id=30399.
+1. Faust L, S Dewar, P Peters.
+Accurately answering the age-old question: how long do they live?
+Association of Zoos & Aquariums website. www.aza.org/Membership/detail.aspx?id=30399 (VIN editor: Link could not be accessed as of 12-9-20.).